swaldman/mill-daemon/README.md

     If you do set a shudown hook to delete the PID file **please check that the file is a file whose content is your process' PID before deleting**.
     Don't blindly delete a file just because someone was able to get its path stuck in an environment variable._
-  * As of mill-daemon v0.1.2, there is now a supporting utility to help you do this properly!
+  * There is now a supporting utility to help you do this properly.
-    Just include the dependency `com.mchange::mill-daemon-util:<mill-daemon-version>` in your build, then
+    Just include the dependency `com.mchange::mill-daemon-util:<mill-daemon-version>` in your application, then

     ```scala